o-ran-sc/doc/docs/index.rst

 O-RAN SC is partnering with the O-RAN Alliance and Linux Foundation to support the software development for an open RAN solution that is available to everyone.
 The community will align with the architecture and specifications that are created in the O-RAN Alliance working groups to create a working software solution to enable an open and intelligent 5G RAN.

-New featuresin G release:
+New featuresin H release:

 Near-Real-time RIC X-APPs (RICAPP)
 ----------------------------------

-RICAPP G Release Feature Scope:
+RICAPP H Release Feature Scope:

-1) New HW-Rust xApp to support RUST framework
+1) New HW-Rust xApp to support RUST framework.
-2) HW(python) - RIC Subscription using python xApp framework
+2) New ad-cell xApp to detect cell level anomaly.
 3) RC xApp - GRPC interface support on RC xApp
-4) ouncer xApp - RIC Benchmarking new features addition
+4) Bouncer xApp - RIC Benchmarking new features addition.
-5) KPIMON-GO xApp – Version 2.0
+5) KPIMON-GO xApp – New Version
-6) AD & QP xApp – InfluxDB database integration to fetch data.

 Near-Real-time RAN Intelligent Controller Platform (E2 Interface) (RICPLT)
 --------------------------------------------------------------------------

-RICPLT G Release Feature Scope:
+RICPLT H Release Feature Scope:

+1) E2 reset (from E2 node to RIC), E2 subscription delete required, A1 policy status notifications
+2) Preparation of feature for I release, e.g., include xApps in subscription delete required decision

-1) For the G release of the near-RT RIC we do only limited integration testing: only the use cases: deploy RIC, deploy xApp and make E2 connection are to be tested.
+For the H release of the near-RT RIC we do only limited integration testing: only the use cases: deploy RIC, deploy xApp, make E2 connection, get list of A1 policies has been tested.
-2) Filled in end-of-release checklist : Release criteria checklist - TODO

 Non-Real-time RIC (A1 Interface) (NONRTRIC)
 -------------------------------------------

-NONRTRIC G Release Functions:
+NONRTRIC H Release Functions:

-Count of Epics (20 issues), User Stories, Tasks, and Issues:  (455 issues)
+1) Consolidated & Improved RAN PM data exposure in new repo for RAN PM functions Adds 4 new services for RAN PM processing
+        Lots of work on deployment scripts/charts, testing, CI, and documentation

-1) R1 Service Exposure & Management
+2) (R1) Service Exposure & Management (SME)
+        CAPIF Aligned Service Registry & Discovery
-	Continue work of Service execution platform extensions (K8s, Istio, Keycloak, OPA, Gateway) to enable service isolation & exposure
+        Continued work of Service execution platform extensions (K8s, Istio, Keycloak, OPA, Gateway) to enable and enforce service isolation & exposure
-	Extend Release F prototyping of 3GPP CAPIF-aligned Service Exposure Manager function (& API)
+        Controlled access & exposure of service to/from rApps

-2) R1 Data Management & Exposure
+3) (R1) Data Management & Exposure (DME)
-	Align with emerging proposals for R1-DME where possible R1 DME Data Catalog support in NONRTRIC ICS
+        Small updates to Information Coordination Service – studying alignment with R1 proposals File-based PM data → Kafka/InfluxDB/Minio
-	R1 Data delivery & filtering (kafka & REST)
+        Including parsing, filtering & delivery
+        ref.
+PM Data exposure above

-3) rApp Manager
+4) rApp Management
+        Started work on a new rApp Manager functions – more in next release LCM for rApps: Building on ONAP "Automation Composition" model & platform to implement rApp use cases Added a 'KServe Participant'
+                        Inference Services in rApps
+                        Now supports KServe-based AI/ML rApps
+                Added an 'A1 Policy Participant'

-	Build on ONAP “Automation Composition” model & platform to implement rApp use cases Demonstrate controlled on-boarding & LCM rApps with & without µService Overlap with Service Exposure work to examine role of an rApp Manager to support controlled exposure & LCM of µService and non-µService parts of an rApp
+        Overlap with Service Exposure work to examine role of an rApp Manager to support controlled access to and exposure of Services
-	Investigate where parts of rApp executes in KNative environment (e.g. ML model part of an rApp)
+        Overlap with Data Exposure work to examine role of an rApp Manager to support controlled access to and exposure of Data types

-4) Continue A1-Policy & A1-Enrichment-Information evolution (& R1-A1)
+5) Continued A1-Policy & A1-Enrichment-Information evolution (& R1-A1)
-	A1 Spec evolution
-	Southbound: A1 Interface
-	Northbound: R1-A1(P) & R1-DME Interfaces
+        A1-Policy work in ONAP (continues in ONAP London) - candidate for R1-A1(P) Numerous updates to improve security
+                Improved support fine-grained policy-based access control
+                Removed DMaaP NBI
+        A1-EI management as part of DME - candidate for how to include A1-EI in R1-DME ref.
+DME work above
+6) Demonstrated ASD-based CNF LCM
+        ONAP SO CNFM in standalone mode

-5) Sample use cases (rApps)
+7) Sample use cases (rApps)
         Requirements Drivers for rApp/R1 development
-	High degree of cross-project integration activity

-6) Testing, Maintenance & Housekeeping
+8) Testing, Maintenance & Housekeeping
+        3PP update – esp.
+Springboot 3 & JDK 17
         Function Test & Integration Test environment,
-	Support integration, deployment & configuration of SMO/Non-RT-RIC related functions & usecases in OSC Integration env.
+                Lots of new test cases, and new ONAP L & OSC H test profiles Continue integration, deployment & configuration of SMO/Non-RT-RIC related functions & usecases in OSC Integration environment.
         Project coordination, Documentation, Delivery, Reporting, Cross-project alignment, Community demos, O-RAN Standardization support, etc.

 OAM (O1 Interface)
 ------------------

-OAM G Release Feature Scope:
+OAM H Release Feature Scope:

-1) support of O-RAN WG10 VES message bodies
-2) update of OAM-Controller to ODL version Sulfur
-3) Note: team decided to go with Java11 - Java 17 would be possible but is pushed out to next release.
-4) update to keycloak version 18
-5) even more secure keycloak configuration
-6) there is a request for a "bare-metal" deployment which is not in scope of O-RAN, but still useful - also for development and module test
-7) support of AI/ML based on RSAC and other input.
-8) support of Tacker team
+1) Updates according to O-RAN Operations and Maintenance Interface Specification 8.0 (O-RAN.WG10.O1-Interface.0-v08.00)    October 2022
+        Please see H-Release for further details
+2) Hardening the solution by introducing a "SMO-gateway".
+3) Add a FlowManagement Component.

 O-RAN Central Unit (OCU)
 ------------------------

-OCU G Release Feature Scope:
+OCU H Release Feature Scope:

 1) Radisys Commercial CU is being used as a test fixture for E2E testing
 2) This is containerized CU image with following